-Division Safety Officer (DSO)
+Directorate Safety Officer (DSO)

-- Developing lessons learned documents and submitting them to the Chief Safety Officer to share within the Laboratory. - Assuring consistency between Occurrence Report and Computerized Accident/Injury Report (CAIRS), as necessary. - As corrective actions are completed, notify the Event Response Program Manager or ORPS Manager Designee in writing of the corrective action taken and the date it was accomplished, in order for this to be entered into the ORPS database/file.
+- Providing input on lessons learned documents related to occurrences within their assigned Directorate/Division and ensuring they are submitted to the Quality Assurance Office (via iTrack) to share within the Laboratory. - Reviewing draft ORPS reports before being sent for acceptance. - Assuring consistency between the Occurrence Report and Computerized Accident/Injury Report (CAIRS), as necessary. - As corrective actions are completed, notify the Event Review & Analysis Program Manager or ORPS Manager Designee of the corrective action taken and the date it was accomplished, in order for this to be entered into the ORPS database.
 This notification should take place when the action is closed.